 Here, kale is treated similarly to cabbage in a slaw—it’s marinated to create a tender and flavorful salad.
 Allowing the greens to sit in the dressing improves their taste and texture, and you don’t have to wait until the last minute to toss everything together.

-Here’s a Thanksgiving turkey that no one at your table will forget.
-The bird is first cooked in pieces using the sous vide method, then quickly browned just before serving.
-The turkey can be cooked in the sous vide circulator for up to four days in advance; refrigerate in the vacuum-sealable bags.
-(If you don’t have a sous vide machine, you can still work ahead by brining your turkey a couple of days in advance.
-And remember resting time: a roasted turkey needs 30 minutes before carving to seal in the juices, so you have more downtime than you think.)
+This bird is first cooked in pieces using the sous vide method, then quickly browned just before serving.
+The turkey can be cooked in a sous vide machine for up to four days in advance; refrigerate in the vacuum-sealable bags.
+(If you don’t have a sous vide circulator, you can still work ahead by brining the turkey a couple of days in advance.
+And remember resting time: a roast turkey needs 30 minutes before carving to seal in juices, so you have more downtime than you think.)